 Article continues below this ad

-Born in Chiapas in 1999, he was raised in Veracruz, and ‘Lazy Boy’ who is not so lazy in real life discovered his love for martial arts at a young age.
-While speaking to Marca.com he spoke about how he found refuge in martial arts.
-“I started as a child training karate because I had a lot of energy, I fought a lot in school, and from then on I realized that martial arts marked my life and kept me away from vices, and crime,” he said.
+Born in Chiapas in 1999, he was raised in Veracruz, and ‘Lazy Boy’ who is not so lazy in real life, discovered his love for martial arts at a young age.
+While having a conversation with Marca.com, he spoke about how he found safety in martial arts.
+“I started as a child training in karate because I had a lot of energy, I fought a lot in school, and from then on, I realized that martial arts marked my life and kept me away from vices and crime,” he said.

 At that time, Coatzacoalcos, Veracruz, where the young fighter spent his young years, was a very volatile environment.
-There was a lot of organised crime and many of his friends and classmates had ended up in that environment.
-He found refuge in martial arts which changed his life forever.
-He arrived in Mexico City at 16 with UFC as the main goal.
-He’s just 24 years old and already has an amazing record of 17 victories and two losses.
-Rodriguez has had a pretty challenging life for a 24-year-old and changed the course of his fate by working hard.
+There was a lot of organized crime and many of his friends and classmates ended up in that environment.
+He found refuge in martial arts, which changed his life forever.
+He arrived in Mexico City at 16, with fighting in the UFC as his main goal.
+‘Lazy Boy’ is just 24 years old and already has an amazing record of 17 victories and two losses.
+Rodriguez has had a pretty challenging life, and despite those challenges, he has changed the course of his fate by working hard.

-‘Lazy Boy’ got his nickname because of the flyweight contender’s grappling technique.
-His moniker stems from a move on the ground and it’s a ground control position.
-Interestingly it sounds great in Spanish but not so much English.
+Rodriguez got his nickname because of the flyweight contender’s grappling technique.
+His moniker stems from a move on the ground, and it’s a ground control position.
+Interestingly, it sounds great in Spanish but not so much in English.
 This man started his life by selling jellies and candy on the street where he learnt the most fundamental lesson of his life: Hard work pays off.
-He went through immense hardship but showed persistence which brought him into the UFC.
+He went through immense hardship but showed persistence, which brought him into the UFC.

 ADVERTISEMENT